Proteromonas

-Proteromonas (Proteromonas Künstler 1883, Prowazekella) is a genus of single-celled biflagellated microbial eukaryotes belonging to the Superphylum Stramenopiles which are characterized by the presence of tripartite, hair-like structures on the anteriorly-directed larger of the two flagella.
+Proteromonas is a genus of single-celled biflagellated microbial eukaryotes belonging to the superphylum Stramenopiles which are characterized by the presence of tripartite, hair-like structures on the anteriorly-directed larger of the two flagella.
 Proteromonas on the other hand are notable by having tripartite hairs called somatonemes not on the flagella but on the posterior of the cell.
 Proteromonas are closely related to Karotomorpha and Blastocystis, which belong to the Opalines group.

 Many species of Proteromonas are anaerobic and parasitic and can be found in the intestines of amphibians, reptiles, and mammals.
 The exact habitat and distribution of Proteromonas may vary depending on the species, but they are generally found as intestinal parasites in small animals.
 The most common and well-researched species is Proteromonas lacertae, which is a very common parasite found in the rectums of reptiles, mostly lizards.

 Etymology

 It is unclear where the word "Proteromonas" first emerged, many of the earlier references to this genus are in French and Spanish.
 In the case of Proteromonas, the name of the genus likely refers to the position of the organism since they were discovered in the rectal entrance of lizards.

 The word "monas" comes from the Greek word "μονάς" which means "unit" or "single".
 The term "monas" is commonly used in scientific terminology as a suffix to denote a single-celled organism or a small, simple organism.
 The term was first introduced by Ernst Haeckel in 1866, who used the term "monera" to describe the simplest organisms that he believed represented the most primitive form of life.
 Today, the term "monera" is no longer used as a formal taxonomic group, but the suffix "-monas" is still used to describe certain single-celled organisms, such as bacteria and some protists.

 Therefore, the name Proteromonas may reflect the organism's location "in front of" other parasitic organisms found deeper within the intestines of hosts, with the suffix "-monas", which denotes the organism's single-celled nature.